Will Medicare cover Abdominoplasty and Skin Reduction Surgery?

-On 1 November 2018, the Medicare Benefits Schedule (MBS) Item Codes, Definitions and Criteria for Plastic Surgery are changing.
+Medicare Benefits Schedule (MBS) Item Codes, Definitions and Criteria for Plastic Surgery are changed in November 2018.

-Medicare changes may affect your rebate eligibility for skin reduction surgery after weight loss or Bariatric Surgery: including Brachioplasty, Abdominoplasty or Belt Lipectomy.
+These Medicare changes may have affect your rebate eligibility for skin reduction surgery after weight loss or Bariatric Surgery: including Brachioplasty, Abdominoplasty or Belt Lipectomy.
 Revision Rhinoplasty patients may also be impacted.

 A few years ago, the government made changes to the MBS in relation to post-pregnancy Abdominoplasty.
 It was no longer covered by an MBS item code although post-weight loss skin reduction NOT related to pregnancy, and for patients meeting strict criteria about body mass changes and skin reduction needs, remained on the MBS.